 We adhere to the EU Code of Conduct for data centres, which stipulates a comprehensive range of best practices for data centre operators and hosting providers.
 These measures include power provision, cooling, good use of virtualisation, selection of efficient software, multiple tenders for selection of servers and much, much more.
 At present we exceed the minimum requirements to be participants of the scheme.
 Our energy efficiency measures have three main areas:

-Thirdly, we use a lot of virtualisation in the form of our ®Miniserver VM virtual dedicated servers.
-What this means is that rather than having one server (one box) doing one task we have lots of smaller virtual machines on one server each doing a task, so that we need many less machines overall.
+Thirdly, we use a lot of virtualisation in the form of our Cloud VPS and Cloud IaaS.
+What this means is that rather than having one server (one box) doing one task we have lots of smaller Cloud VPS on one server each doing a task, so that we need many less machines overall.

-We actively encourage our customers to make use of our ®Miniserver VM technology through competitive pricing.
-Also our sales team's orders are not to sell a dedicated box where a virtual one will do just to bump up the sales figures.
+We actively encourage our customers to make use of our Cloud VPS technology through competitive pricing.
+Also our sales team's orders are not to sell a Dedicated Server where a Cloud VPS will do just to bump up the sales figures.

 Reusing and Recycling Servers

-There is a constant turn over in our server pool, and most servers just get reused by re-allocation to new customers, but after about three years it becomes economically and environmentally unsound to "sweat the asset".
-At this point, we recycle the server hardware.
+There is a constant turn over in our server pool, and most servers just get reused by re-allocation to new customers, but after about four years it becomes economically and environmentally unsound to "sweat the asset".
+At this TechRecycle for WEEE compliant disposal.

-We encourage staff to commute in an environmentally-friendly fashion, mainly by virtue of providing them with electric bicycles free of charge.
-We also use intelligent logistics to avoid multiple transport journeys whenever possible, for example by having the data centre pre-stocked with servers and only transporting servers in batches of 5-10 whenever practical.
+We encourage staff to commute in an environmentally-friendly fashion, mainly by virtue of providing them with a free shuttle-bus service from Guildford to Dunsfold.
+We also have a cycle to work scheme.
+We also use intelligent logistics to avoid multiple transport journeys whenever possible.

 More Than Words